sensapex/acq4-autopatch/README.md

 # Usage

-TODO create and then link to video explanation.

 Briefly:
 1. Make sure you have an active Storage directory in the DataManager module.
 1. Open the Camera module.